-After the hole is cut in the chipboard, do not lift the pinch wheel levers!
+After the hole is cut in the chipboard, the mat is left in place in the Zing!
 This is important.
-You can go offline and use the up/down arrows to move the mat so that the cut circle can be removed.
-Then the actual dog tag is placed inside the cut hole.
+The cut circle is removed and the actual dog tag is placed inside the cut hole.
 Tape is used to secure the tag:

-♦ The blade holder is replaced with the engraving tool.
-Then press the Online button so that the blade holder will return to the same origin that was used to cut the chipboard.
+♦ The blade holder is replaced with the Zing Engraving Tool.
+In the Set Blade Origin window, Use Last is selected so that the laser light will return to the same location as was used for the cut.
 Blade Offset is turned off and a Force of 140 and 3 Multicut passes are set.
 The letter is engraved in the same location on the tag as was designed on the Virtual Mat: